-The invitation is sent approximately two months prior to the Convocation ceremony by mail (postal address in your HEC en ligne) and by email to your HEC address.
+The invitation is sent two months prior to the Convocation ceremony by email to your @hec.ca and your personal email (if one is indicated on your HEC en ligne).

 Letters of congratulations, not diplomas, are given during the Convocation ceremony.
 All diplomas will be sent by mail (address in your HEC en ligne account) six to eight months after the end of your program.

 No. You receive only one invitation per diploma.